-CSA approved, puncture proof containers for the disposal of needles, syringes and vials must be provided.
-As well, labelled, sealable refuse bags for the puncture proof containers should be available in the preparation area.
+- CSA approved, puncture proof containers for the disposal of needles, syringes and vials must be provided.
+Labelled, sealable refuse bags for the puncture proof containers should also be available in the preparation area.
 Contaminated needles, syringes, and vials should be disposed of intact.

 2. Personal Protective Equipment (PPE)

-While handling any cytotoxic drugs, all workers should use:
+While handling any cytotoxic drugs, workers should use:

 To prevent the spread of medication, protective clothing should not be worn outside of the preparation area.

 3. Additional controls

 Special controls are required for the housekeeping and custodial staff regarding the potential hazards involved in handling laundry or other materials that may be contaminated with biological fluids contaminated with cytotoxic drugs.